 How to get to the Pink Lagoon

 You can use Google Maps to point you in the right direction, when you enter “Pink Lagoon Las Coloradas”.
-This will guide you directly to the entrance of the “fun park” (which is not officially one).
+This will guide you directly to the entrance of the area.
 Once you pass by the salt production, the road makes a slight turn to the left and on the right side you’ll spot the first pink lake.

 Pass by the salt production facility to reach the pink lagoon.